Jeiwan/uniswapv3-book/src/README.md

 ---

-## Where to start for a complete beginner?
+## Where to Start for a Complete Beginner?

 This book will be easy for those who know something about constant-function market makers and Uniswap.
 If you're a complete beginner in decentralized exchanges, here's how I'd recommend starting: